Instant rollback

 Q: Can I inspect or recover older builds?

-That is the intended benefit of versioned static publishing: older deployable states remain useful operational assets rather than disappearing after each release.
+That is the point of versioned static publishing: older builds stay available instead of disappearing after each release.